Darren Waller Player Prop Bets for NFL Week 9 | Las Vegas vs. New York 11/7/2021

 - Waller has seen the ball thrown his way seven times in the red zone this season, 20.0% of his team's 35 red zone pass attempts.

-- The Raiders have run 60.6% passing plays and 39.4% rushing plays this season.
-They rank 16th in the NFL in scoring.
+- The Raiders have thrown the football in 60.6% of their plays from scrimmage this year while staying on the ground 39.4% of the time.
+This offensive attack ranks 16th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Waller's matchup with the Giants.